customerio/customerio-reactnative/docs/dev-notes/mbl-2232-rn-lifecycle-producer.md

 # MBL-2232 React Native iOS lifecycle producer

-Status: source and build evidence only.
-No canonical L2 capture is claimed.
+Status: L0 source inspection and L1 compile/link evidence only.
+No canonical L2/L3
+capture is claimed.

-The example app contains one optional native Swift lifecycle stream.
+The example app contains exactly one optional native Swift lifecycle stream.
 It is disabled unless the harness supplies the complete `CIO_LIFECYCLE_*` context required by the canonical contract.
 It writes canonical NDJSON to `CIO_LIFECYCLE_OUTPUT_PATH` and writes the stream receipt to the sibling `.receipt.json` path.